-Markowitz's Modern Portfolio Theory^(xx) addresses the question of how to allocate capital efficiently among a set number of securities in such a way that maximises returns for a given level of risk and, conversely, minimises risk for a given return.
-This set of ideas on optimising portfolio construction spurred a line of inquiry into portfolio diversification and the trade-off between risk and returns.
-While most of the research in this area focuses on public markets, it provides a foundation for thought on PE Funds' portfolio construction and diversification as well.
+As noted above, Markowitz's Modern Portfolio Theory^(xxi) addresses the question of how to allocate capital efficiently among a set number of securities in such a way that maximises returns for a given level of risk and, conversely, minimises risk for a given return.

 In the context of private equity, diversification occurs when a portfolio contains PE Funds with different sets of characteristics.
-A general rule is that a PE Funds portfolio should contain more than 25 PE Funds to achieve sufficient diversification, though this number depends greatly on the specific portfolio's construction^(xxi).
-Within a PE Funds portfolio, one can additionally diversify through characteristics including vintage year and geography^(xxii).
+A general rule is that a PE Funds portfolio should contain more than 25 PE Funds to achieve sufficient diversification, though this number depends greatly on the specific portfolio's construction.
+Within a PE Funds portfolio, one can additionally diversify through characteristics including vintage year and geography.
+(XXXIII)